jibarix/seasonal_regression_tool/README.md

 ## Project Objectives

-This pipeline was designed to address the following key objectives:
+This pipeline was designed to address the following key objectives found in the project roadmap:

 1. Select and export data based on target variable availability
+2. Limit data based on target data available time period
-2. Handle missing data appropriately
+3. Handle missing data points with appropriate imputation methods
-3. Check for anomalies and handle different units/scaling
+4. Check for anomalies and handle different units/scaling
-4. Apply Fourier terms for seasonality modeling
+5. Apply Fourier terms for seasonality modeling
-5. Transform data with log transformations, handling edge cases
+6. Transform data with log transformations, handling edge cases
-6. Apply lagged variables based on domain knowledge
+7. Apply lagged variables based on domain knowledge
-7. Perform dimensionality reduction via PCA with proper standardization
+8. Perform dimensionality reduction via PCA with proper standardization
-8. Select optimal features from PCA outputs
+9. Select optimal features from PCA outputs
-9. Run regression models with cross-validation
+10. Run regression models with cross-validation
-10. Evaluate models with multiple metrics
+11. Evaluate models with multiple metrics
-11. Check residuals for patterns and autocorrelation
+12. Check residuals for patterns and autocorrelation
-12. Examine PCA loadings to understand key drivers
+13. Examine PCA loadings to understand key drivers

 ## License

-[TBU]
+This project is available for educational and research purposes.
+Please contact the authors for commercial use permissions.